AndyLinNZ/dsc-2048/Part1.md

       int randIndex = random.nextInt(allEmptyTiles.length);
       // Note here we have a 1/10 chance in getting 0, so there is 10% chance of getting 4 on the Tile. allEmptyTiles[randIndex].value = random.nextInt(10) == 0 ?
 4 : 2;
-      allEmptyTiles.removeAt(randIndex);
+      // The tile is no longer empty, so we remove it from allEmptyTiles allEmptyTiles.removeAt(randIndex);
     }
   }